 We get one contemporary view of Socrates from playwright Aristophanes.
 In his play Clouds, first produced in 423 B.C.E., Aristophanes presents Socrates as an eccentric and comic headmaster of a "thinkery" (or "thoughtery").
 He is portrayed "stalking the streets" of Athens barefoot, "rolling his eyes" at remarks he found unintelligent, and "gazing up" at the clouds.
 Socrates at the time of Clouds must have been perceived more as a harmless town character than as a serious threat to Athenian values and democracy.
 Socrates himself, apparently, took no offense at his portrayal in Clouds.
 Plutarch, in his Moralia, quoted Socrates as saying, "When they break a jest upon me in the theatre, I feel as if I were at a big party of good friends."
 Plato, in his Symposium, describes Socrates and Aristophanes engaged in friendly conversation.

 Critias, without question, was the more frightening of the two former pupils of Socrates.
 I.F.
 Stone, in his The Trial of Socrates, describes Critias (a cousin of Plato's) as "the first Robespierre," a cruel and inhumane man "determined to remake the city to his own antidemocratic mold whatever the human cost."
-The oligarchy confiscated the estates of Athenian aristocrats, banished 5,000 women, children, and slaves, and summarily executed about 1,500 of Athen's most prominent democrats.
+The oligarchy confiscated the estates of Athenian aristocrats, banished 5,000 women, children, and slaves, and summarily executed about 1,500 of the most prominent democrats of Athens.

 One incident involving Socrates and the Thirty Tyrants would later become an issue at his trial.
 Although the Thirty normally used their own gang of thugs for such duties, the oligarchy asked Socrates to arrest Leon of Salamis so that he might be executed and his assets appropriated.
 Socrates refused to do so.
 Socrates would point to his resistance to the order as evidence of his good conduct.
 On the other hand, Socrates neither protested the decision nor took steps to warn Leon of Salamis of the order for his arrest--he just went home.
 While good citizens of Athens were being liquidated right and left, Socrates--so far as we know--did or said nothing to stop the violence.